AngleSharp/AngleSharp.Diffing/docs/Strategies.md

 ```

 #### Forward-searching node matcher
 The forward-searching node-matcher strategy will only match control nodes with test nodes, if their `NodeName` match.
-It does this by taking one control node at the time, and searching from the previously matched test node until it finds a match.
-If it does not, it reports the control node as *missing*.
-After, any unmatched test nodes is reported as *unexpected*.
+It does this by taking one control node at the time, and searching after the previously matched test node until it finds a match.
+If it does not, continues with the next control node, and the unmatched control node is marked as *missing*.
+After, any unmatched test nodes is marked as *unexpected*.

 The follow JavaScript-ish-code  illustrates how the algorithm works: